RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-discretization.md

   </figure>
 </div>

-Notably, the DDIM sampler can be interpreted as a natural Euler sampler under its corresponding interpolation.
-From this perspective, we do not need complicated coefficient derivations for DDIM’s inference steps.

-A key property of natural Euler samplers is:
+Importantly, all natural Euler samplers of pointwisely transformable interpolations are equivalent:

 > If two interpolation processes are related by a pointwise transform, then **their discrete trajectories obtained through natural Euler sampling are also related by the same pointwise transform**, provided the time grids are appropriately scaled.
 {: .definition}

 In other words, **when using natural Euler samplers, switching the affine interpolation scheme *at inference time* is essentially adjusting the sampling time grid.** For DDIM, we obtain **exactly the same discrete samples** as those produced by a standard Euler solver applied to the rectified flow induced by straight interpolation, once we properly rescale the time grid.

-For a more comprehensive and rigorous discussion on this topic, please refer to Chapter 5 in the [Rectified Flow Lecture Notes](https://github.com/lqiang67/rectified-flow/tree/main/pdf).
+For a more in-depth discussion on this topic, please refer to Chapter 5 in the [Rectified Flow Lecture Notes](https://github.com/lqiang67/rectified-flow/tree/main/pdf).

 ## Affine Interpolation Solver